Nabil Investment Banking Selling 1.12 Crore Units of its New Open Ended Scheme ‘NI 31’ from Shrawan 30

 How To Apply IPO/FPO/Right Share Through Mero Share?

 Nabil Bank is the promoter company of the Nabil Mutual Fund.
-Hence, the bank will purchase 15 percent or 22.5 lakh units of the scheme.
-The general public can apply for the remaining 1.275 crore units worth Rs 12.75 crores.
+Hence, the bank will purchase 15 percent or 37.5 lakh units of the scheme.
+Out of the remaining 1.50 crore units, the fund manager is going to sell 1,12,50,000 units to the general public.

 ‘NI 31’ is an open ended scheme.
 In an open-ended mutual fund, interested investors can purchase or sell the shares in the fund directly from the fund.
 There is no need to purchase from existing shareholders.